Quickstart Guide (Sandbox)

 After creating both onramp and offramp accounts, the user can now perform three types of transfers/conversions:

-• Transfer Stablecoin to Stablecoin: Transfer stablecoin between users or wallet addresses.
+- Stablecoin Transfer: Transfer stablecoin between users or wallet addresses.

 In this section of the quick start guide, we will walk through the entire transfer flow from onramp to offramp between two users.
 The first user (User A) will be the user we just created, and the second user (User B) will be an existing user we've provided for the purpose of this guide.